In a previous blog post, I covered what the end of third-party cookies means for marketers.

 Marketers need to build their marketing journeys around users continuously opting to provide first-party data so that returning sessions can be tied together.
 Especially with cookies expiring in as little as seven days.

-Many ad tech vendors let you upload first-party data to improve match rates on ads and build “custom audiences” to improve targeting.
+Many ad tech platforms let you upload first-party data to improve ad targeting and match rates.

-Facebook and Google allow marketers to send users’ email addresses and phone numbers on conversion events, which gives them another touchpoint to measure conversions, even if tracking is completely blocked on a website.
+For example, Facebook and Google allow marketers to share users’ email addresses and phone numbers tied to conversion events.
+This provides an additional way to track conversions, even if website tracking is fully blocked.

 Own your user journey